lala002-brin/BRIN_ComChem_workshop/Day-2/Readme.md

 This command will copy all files in the input_file directory to your current directory.
 If you need a specific file, replace the wildcard (`*`) with the exact filename.

 ### Submitting the Job
 To submit a job for execution on the HPC cluster, use the sbatch command followed by the script name.
-In this example, the script is called Yasara_MD.sh, which contains the necessary instructions for running the molecular dynamics simulation.
+In this example, the script is called `Yasara_MD.sh`, which contains the necessary instructions for running the molecular dynamics simulation.

 #### Yasara_MD.sh Script Contents
 ```